FlexMeasures/flexmeasures/bvp/data/Readme.md

 Log in as the postgres superuser:

-    psql -U postgres --password -h 127.0.0.1 -d a1
+    sudo -u postgres psql
+    \connect a1

 Add the following extensions while logged in as the postgres superuser:

     CREATE EXTENSION cube;
     CREATE EXTENSION earthdistance;

-Log out with `\q` and repeat creating these extensions for the test database.
-Also try logging in as the a1 user once:
+Connect to the `a1test` database and repeat creating these extensions there.
+Then `exit`.

+Finally, try logging in as the a1 user once:

     psql -U a1 --password -h 127.0.0.1 -d a1
     \q